 Groundbreaking for the Sullivan Center for Innovation and Leadership, to replace the Upper School library building, was held July 5, 2012.

-This list, compiled from sources in the ‘Iolani School Archives, is not definitive or all-inclusive; early information is often uncertain or conflicting.
+This list, compiled with assistance from sources in the ‘Iolani School Archives, is not definitive or all-inclusive; early information is often uncertain or conflicting.